 - Military Power of Attorney.
 Under a separate provision, a child under the age of twenty-two years who resides with a person other than the child's parent is entitled to attend school in the school district in which that person resides if both of the following apply: - a) That person has been appointed, through a military power of attorney executed under §574(a) of the "National Defense Authorization Act for Fiscal Year 1994," 107 Stat.
 1674 (1993), 10 U.S.C.
-1044b, or through a comparable document necessary to complete a family care plan, as the parent's agent for the care, custody, and control of the child while the parent is on active duty as a member of the national guard or a reserve unit of the armed forces of the United States or because the parent is a member of the armed forces. - b) The military power of attorney or comparable document includes at least the authority to enroll the child in school.
+1044b, or through a comparable document necessary to complete a family care plan, as the parent's agent for the care, custody, and control of the child while the parent is on active duty as a member of the national guard or a reserve unit of the armed forces of the United States or because the parent is a member of the armed forces of the United States and is on a duty assignment away from the parent's residence. - b) The military power of attorney or comparable document includes at least the authority to enroll the child in school.